Eastern phoebe: Diet

 Insects make up a great majority of its summer diet; included are many small wasps, bees, beetles, flies, true bugs, and grasshoppers.
 It also eats some spiders, ticks, and millipedes.
 Small fruits and berries are eaten often during the cooler months.

 Migration

 It is migratory, wintering in the southernmost United States and Central America.
 It is a very rare vagrant to western Europe.
 This is one of the first birds to return to the breeding grounds in spring and one of the last to leave in the fall.
-They arrive for breeding in mid-late March, but they return to winter quarters around the same time when other migrant songbirds do, in September and early October; migration times have stayed the same in the last 100 years.
+They arrive for breeding in mid-late March, but they return to winter quarters around the same time that other migrant songbirds do, in September and early October; migration times have stayed the same through the last 100 years.
 The increase in trees throughout the Great Plains during the past century due to fire suppression and tree planting facilitated a western range expansion of the eastern phoebe as well as range expansions of many other species of birds.